bitmark-inc/bitmark-sdk-doc/source/includes/_account.md

 We provide two formats for exporting an account: *seed* and *recovery phrase*, both of which store all the information needed to recover a Bitmark account.

-The *seed* is designed for services which act as custodians of Bitmark accounts.
-By mapping user ID and bitmark account seed, you can manage bitmarks and assets on behalf of your application users.
-Make sure seeds are stored in a secure way.

-Back up an account from its seed is a straight forward way.
-It outputs bytes of an account seed.
-You can save it in your storage, such as, a database.
-And use it to recover an account for a later on operation.

-The *recovery phrase*, which consists of 24 mnemonic words, is designed for individuals to backup their accounts.
-The recovery phrase should be handed over to the user after the account is created.

-The concept of this recovery phrase comes from [BIP39 - Mnemonic code for generating deterministic keys](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
-With these phrase, people can easily written down the human readable words instead of random strings which is difficult to understand.

 ```javascript
 ```